glimpseio/GIO/README.md

 > You should consider any data you write to the coder as purgeable and be prepared for it to be unavailable during subsequent launches.

-The logic in the `GlimpseModel` is all "headless", in that while it defines various properties that *could* be implemented by a graphical user interface (such as a "selection"), the operations that are performed on the model do not require any sort of interface.
+The logic in the `GlimpseModel.ViewModelState` is all "headless", in that while it defines various properties that *could* be implemented by a graphical user interface (such as a "selection"), the operations that are performed on the model do not require any sort of interface.
 This makes much of the UI logic testable in `GlimpseModelTests` in a context-free environment.

 The graphical user interface of Glimpse is implemented in the `GlimpseUI` framework.
 One common feature of nearly every `SwiftUI.View` implementation that interacts with the model is that they all contain a `GlimpseContext`, which provides access to the `ViewModelState` via the `vms` property: